stajs/WebCache/README.md

 </html>
 ```

-Add the HttpHandler to your web.config (added automatically by NuGet package install):
+Add the HttpHandler to your web.config:

 ```xml
 <system.webServer>